hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - ISE forwards the TACACS+ authentication requests to the Duo Authentication proxy
     - the proxy will then punt the requests back to ISE for local user authentication
     - necessary for organizations that want to utilize the local user database on ISE and not relay on external identity sources such as Active Directory, LDAP, etc.
-    - success: the end user/admin will be send a “DUO Push”
+    - success: the end user/admin will be send a "DUO Push"
-    - fail: stop and no “Duo Push” will occur
+    - fail: stop and no "Duo Push" will occur
     - <span style="color: #bb6600;">config process</span>
       - install and config Duo authentication proxy
       - config the identity store within ISE